ErrorTzy/writings/notes/Philosophy_of_Language/Lecture_Notes.md

 ## On Sense and Reference (Uber Sinn und Bedeutung)

+Modern term:

+- Referent: Frege's reference
+- Reference: act of referring

 ### Background: Identity in Logic

-identity sign '=': binary relational sign/operator
+Identity sign '=': binary relational sign/operator

+'=' vs. '≡':

+- '=': object identity
-- difference between identity statements and bi-conditionals
+- '≡': name identity

+'=' vs. '↔'

 - the need of identity in logic
 - the need of identity in mathematics
 - some important principles in philosophy: